-Epcot and Hollywood Studios have an A, B system that makes it super easy to choose FastPasses based off the research you’ve done and the rides you really want to ride and are most suited for your party.
+Epcot, Hollywood Studios, and Animal Kingdom have an A, B system that makes it super easy to choose FastPasses based off the research you’ve done and the rides you really want to ride and are most suited for your party.

 How to Setup FastPass+

 FastPass+ setup happens inside My Disney Experience.
 The first thing you want to do is make sure your party is attached to My Disney Experience.
 You can either link someone’s account or just add them and control it all.
 Do this by bringing your mouse over “My Disney Experience” and selecting My Family and Friends List.

 Add your tickets by going back to the “My Disney Experience” menu and selecting My Reservations and Tickets.

 Follow the instructions on setting up FastPass+, make sure you are selecting the entire party.

 FastPass+ Kiosk Locations

 Magic Kingdom FastPass+ Kiosks

 - At the entrance to Jungle Cruise in Adventureland

 - Path between Adventureland and Liberty Square, near The Diamond Horseshoe Saloon